Generating a random order for students to select their internships (or anything really)

 Tormod Bøe

-Professor of Community Psychology
+Research director at Norce and Professor of Community Psychology at UiB

 My research interests are societal psychology, and social inequalities in mental health in children and adolescents.